giffels/aiolancium/README.md

     await client.jobs.delete_job(id=job["id"])
 ```

+### Dealing with File Uploads

 In order to simplify file uploads and downloads to/from the Lancium compute platform, an upload/download helper method
 has been added to the client.
 The upload helper takes care of reading a file in binary format and uploading it in 32 MB chunks (default) to the
 Lancium persistent storage.
 The download helper downloads a file from the Lancium persistent storage to the local disks.
 The download helper also supports the download of jobs outputs (stdout.txt, stderr.txt) to local disk (see example
 above).

 Unfortunately, streaming of data is not support by the underlying `simple-rest-client`.
 Thus, the entire file is
 downloaded to memory before writing to the disk.

+Depending on the internet connection and the chunk/file size, it can be reasonable to adjust the timeout parameter of
+the `LanciumClient`.

 ```python
 from aiolancium.auth import Authenticator